 Let’s ride on…

-What are the Major Causes of Yellow Flame on the Camp Stove?
+What Causes A Yellow Flame on A Gas Stove?

 One of the more common problems of a Gas Stove is the Yellow Flames that you see all over the Camp Stove.
 What causes a gas leak or a faulty gas valve causes this problem.
 There are a few different methods of going about fixing the yellow flame problem.